MetroLink (Dublin): Metro South

-In 2006 Eamon Ryan, then transport spokesperson for the Green Party, called for the underground section of Metro North to be extended south to Beechwood, where it would then surface and provide a direct link to the Luas Green Line.
+In 2006, Eamon Ryan, then transport spokesperson for the Green Party, called for the underground section of Metro North to be extended south to Beechwood, where it would then surface and provide a direct link to the Luas Green Line.
 This option would allow passengers to travel from the south of the city to the north, without having to change mode of transport.

-When the Luas Green Line was constructed, it was designed to allow metro trains to potentially operate on the line in the future.
+The Luas Green Line is largely built on most of the former Harcourt Street railway line alignment.
+When it was constructed, it was designed to allow metro trains to potentially operate on the line.
 In the National Transport Authority's Draft Transport Strategy for the Greater Dublin Area 2016–2035, it was proposed that the Metro North tunnel should be extended southwards to meet the Luas Green line in the Ranelagh area.
 The Luas Green line would be converted to a metro line, with Luas services on the line ending and being replaced by metro services.

-In March 2019, the revised plans were released with the intention to upgrade the Green Line after the northern section is operational.
-As of 2016, it remained part of the transport strategy to upgrade the Green Line to be capable of running metro services, extending the metro to Sandyford and eventually to Bride's Glen.
+In March 2019, revised plans were released with the intention to upgrade the Luas Green Line once the MetroLink northern section became operational.
+As of 2016, it remained part of the transport strategy to upgrade the Green Line to be capable of running metro services, extending the metro to Sandyford and Bride's Glen.